 What is website structure?

 In the same way, a website needs to be organized, both broadly (i.e., “frozen food” vs. “non-frozen food”) and specifically (i.e., “frozen desserts,” “frozen vegetables,” “frozen fruit”).
-For websites, this generally comes down to two types of organization: website hierarchy and website navigation.
+This generally comes down to two types of organization: website hierarchy and website navigation.

 Website hierarchy

-Website hierarchy is the way web pages are arranged on the site.
+Website hierarchy is the way web pages are arranged.
 You can see this most easily when you look at a webpage URL.
 Each webpage is organized in a “folder” under the main domain (the homepage).
 Usually, there are several subfolders as well.

 Every website with more than just a homepage has some degree of hierarchy.
-Hierarchical structure can either be flat (every page in one subfolder under the homepage) or tiered (with multiple subfolders and tiers of folders under each).
+Hierarchical structure can either be flat (every page in one subfolder under the homepage) or tiered (with multiple levels of subfolders).

 Website navigation

-Website navigation is the way pages are structured visually for the users.
+Website navigation is the way pages are structured visually.
 Of course, you can find the hierarchy by looking at the URL, but most users aren’t paying that much attention to the URLs.

 So how do they find what they need?